Philadelphia Child Custody Lawyer

 These factors help the court determine the best custody arrangement for the child.
 For parents who can reach an agreement without going to court, these factors are helpful when developing a parenting plan.

 How We Can Help

-The attorneys at Petrelli Previtera, LLC offer full support for parents going through a divorce or separation.
+A Philadelphia child custody lawyer with Petrelli Previtera, LLC can offer full support for parents going through a divorce or separation.
 Our legal assistance and representation can start with divorce and continue through establishing a durable custody schedule and any needed modifications.
 When assisting with a custody agreement, our firm’s focus is always on the best interest of the child.